bogdan01m/NPL-Course.ODS.Autumn-2024/README.md

 Overall, the study demonstrates that **Security-RAG** offers a robust solution for multi-task classification, especially in Response Harm and Refusal Detection, while also contributing valuable insights into adversarial prompt classification, marking significant progress in the field of harmful content detection.

+## Project Deployment

+The work done as part of this course at ODS has been integrated or is in the process of being integrated into the [**Security-RAG** project](https://github.com/bogdan01m/security-rag), which is being developed as a complete solution for unsecure and unsafe content detection and classification.
+While the ODS course focused on ML research, **Security-RAG** is intended to become a fully implemented and deployable solution for real-world applications.